MatanKaufman1/weather-app/README.md

 ---

 ## Continuous Integration/Continuous Deployment (CI/CD) Pipeline
-I use two separate Jenkinsfiles, one for the Build Pipeline (build.Jenkinsfile) and another for the Deploy Pipeline (deploy.Jenkinsfile), which offers several benefits.
+I use two separate Jenkinsfiles, one for the Build Pipeline (build.Jenkinsfile) and another for the Deploy Pipeline (deploy.Jenkinsfile), which offers several benefits:

  **Separation of Concerns**:
     Each file handles a distinct part of the pipeline: the build pipeline focuses on testing, building, and packaging the application, while the deploy pipeline manages the deployment process.
 This modular approach makes pipelines easier to manage and debug.